MHDFlows/MHDFlows.jl/README.md

 Three Dimensional Magnetohydrodynamic(MHD) pseudospectral solvers written in Julia language with <a href="http://github.com/FourierFlows/FourierFlows.jl">FourierFlows.jl</a>.
 This solver support the following features:

-1. 2D incompressible HD/MHD simulation (periodic boundary)
+1. 2/3D incompressible HD/MHD simulation (periodic boundary)
-2. 3D incompressible HD/MHD simulation (periodic boundary)
 3. Incompressible  HD/MHD simulation with volume penalization method
+4. Isothermal compressible  HD/MHD simulation (periodic boundary)
+5. 2/3D Electron magnetohydrodynamic simulation (periodic boundary)
-4. Passive Dye Tracer (Experimental Feature)
+6. Passive Dye Tracer (Experimental Feature)

 This package leverages the [FourierFlows.jl](http://github.com/FourierFlows/FourierFlows.jl) package to set up the module.
 The main purpose of MHDFlows.jl aims to solve the portable 3D MHD problems on personal computer instead of cluster.
 Utilizing the Nvidia CUDA technology, the MHDFlows.jl could solve the front-end MHD turbulence research problems in the order of few-ten minutes by using a mid to high end gaming display card (see Memory usage & speed section).
 Feel free to modify yourself for your own research purpose.

 ## Version No.
-v 0.1.4
+v 0.2.0
+note : v 0.2.0 will be the final major update before the multi-gpu version release

 ## Installation Guide & compatibility
-The current version is tested on v1.5.3/1.7.3/1.8.2 version.
+The current version is tested on v1.7.3/1.8.2/1.9.0 version.

 Currently, you have two way of installing MHDFlows.jl